hivdb/chiro-cms/resources/covid-review.md

 Remdesivir is administered intravenously with a loading dose of 200 mg followed by 100 mg daily for 5 to 10 days in adult patients[^10.1002/phar.2398][^10.1016/j.onehlt.2020.100128].
 Following intravenous administration, the achievable maximum remdesivir plasma concentration (Cmax) is predicted to be at least twice as high as its most commonly reported EC<sub>50</sub>s[^10.1002/cpt.1909].
 There have been 3 published randomized clinical trials of remdesivir.
 The NIH Adaptive Covid-19 Treatment Trial[^10.1056/NEJMoa2007764] and a Chinese trial[^10.1016/S0140-6736(20)31022-9] were double-blinded placebo-controlled trials.
 The Gilead SIMPLE trial randomized patients to receive 5 vs. 10 days of treatment[^10.1056/NEJMoa2015301].

 The NIH Adaptive Trial was the pivotal trial leading to the remdesivir FDA emergency use authorization.
 It was a multicenter trial that randomized 1063 persons with severe disease to remdesivir x 10 days vs. placebo.
 The primary endpoint was the time to clinical improvement defined as being discharged from the hospital or no longer requiring supplemental oxygen.
 An interim DSMB review was performed after a total of 482 recoveries and 81 deaths.
-The review showed that there was a statistically significant reduction in the time to recovery from 15 days to 11 days (p<0.001) and a non-statistically significant reduction in mortality by day 14 of 11.9% vs. 7.1% (p=0.06).
+The review showed a statistically significant reduction in the time to recovery from 15 days to 11 days (p<0.001) and a non-statistically significant reduction in mortality by day 14 of 11.9% vs. 7.1% (p=0.06).
 A subgroup analysis showed that response to therapy was greater in those with less severe disease (not requiring supplemental oxygen or receiving oxygen via nasal cannula) than in those with severe disease (requiring high flow oxygen or mechanical ventilation)[^10.1056/NEJMoa2007764].
-Serious adverse events occurred at similar rates in both groups (21.1% vs 27.0%).
+Serious adverse events occurred at similar rates in both groups (21.1% for remdesivir vs 27.0% for placebo).

 At baseline, ~12% did not require supplemental O2, ~40% required supplemental O2, ~18% required noninvasive ventilation or high-flow O2, and ~25% were receiving mechanical ventilation or ECMO.
 The primary outcome measure was time to recovery defined as the first day on which patients were either discharged or were hospitalized solely for infection control purposed.